Philip Dundas

-Philip Dundas (baptised 7 May 1762 – 8 April 1807) was a Scottish East India Company naval officer, president of the East India Marine Board, and superintendent of Bombay.
-He returned to Britain and became a member of parliament and returned to the Far East to become governor of Prince of Wales Island, now known as Penang.
+Captain Philip Dundas (bapt.
+7 May 1762 – 8 April 1807) was a Bombay Marine officer, politician and colonial administrator who served as president of the East India Marine Board and superintendent of Bombay.
+He returned to Britain and became a member of parliament and returned to the Far East to become governor of Prince of Wales Island.

 Early life

 Philip Dundas was the fourth son of Robert Dundas of Arniston, the younger, and his second wife, Jean, daughter of William Grant, Lord Prestongrange.